CarlosGabaldon/dusty-feet-adventures/README.md

   - Filtering of trails by US state => complete
   - User Authentication => complete
   - User Authorization => complete
-  - Trail route map created from GPX file => in progress
-  - Reviews & Ratings => not started
   - Upgrade to Rails 5.0.0.beta1 => complete
+  - Upload GPX file and parse track points to Trail#route => complete
+  - Client side Trail map created from lat_long_coords from Trail#route => not started

  - To Do
    - Admin trail map tool for creating: